Data Protection Act 2018

 The Data Protection Act 2018 (c.
-12) is a United Kingdom act of Parliament (UK) which updates data protection laws in the UK.
+12) is an act of the Parliament of the United Kingdom which updates data protection laws in the UK.
 It is a national law which complements the European Union's General Data Protection Regulation (GDPR) and replaces the Data Protection Act 1998.

 The act was to be significantly amended by the Data Protection and Digital Information Bill.
 That bill was abandoned due to the 2024 United Kingdom general election, but the phased implementation of the Data (Use and Access) Act 2025 will make changes to the operation of the 2018 Act.

 Background

 The Data Protection Bill was introduced to the House of Lords by Lord Ashton of Hyde, Parliamentary Under-Secretary of State at the Department for Digital, Culture, Media and Sport on 13 September 2017.

 The Data Protection Act 2018 received royal assent on 23 May 2018.
 The Act came into effect on 25 May 2018.
 It was amended on 1 January 2021 by regulations under the European Union (Withdrawal) Act 2018, to reflect the UK's status outside the EU.
 It replaces the Data Protection Act 1998.

 The Act applies the data protection standards set out in the GDPR and, where the GDPR allows EU member states to make different choices for its implementation in their country, defines those choices for the UK.